 What led to the fall of the monarchy of the Shah?

-Why did the Iran revolution against the Shah include scholarly people in Iran, despite that it was led by Iranian religious people?
+Why did the Iranian revolution against the Shah include scholarly people in Iran, despite that it was led by Iranian religious people?

-How does the bad memory from the Shah regime in general, and from the Iranian security service of the Shah, SAVAK, in particular, impact the stability of the current religious regime in Iran until today?
+How does the bad memory of the Shah regime in general and of the Iranian security service of the Shah, SAVAK, in particular, impact the stability of the current religious regime in Iran until today?

 The SAVAK was established by the Shah with the help of the CIA and Mossad.
 SAVAK operated from 1957 until the outbreak of the Iranian Revolution in 1979.
-The SAVAK includes 4,000-6,000 members yet some estimated it as much higher.
-The SAVAK was considered as the "long been Iran's most hated and feared institution" which had "tortured and murdered thousands of the Shah's opponent.
+The SAVAK includes 4,000-6,000 members, yet some estimated it as much higher.
+The SAVAK was considered the "long been Iran's most hated and feared institution", which had "tortured and murdered thousands of the Shah's opponent.”.

 Dr. Ziva Rozen-Bakher